-Note: If in the opinion of the inspection panel a horse is jumping in an unnatural manner, the inspection panel reserves the right to award a score of zero for their assessment of the stallion's athleticism/jumping ability.
+Note: If in the opinion of the inspectors a horse is jumping in an unnatural manner, the inspectors reserve the right to award a score of zero for their assessment of the stallion's athleticism/jumping ability.

 1.5.2.
 Procedures for Inspecting Mares and Geldings for Classification in the Irish Draught Horse Studbook